Return to majors and programsRequest Info

 The minor requires six courses (18 CH) and must be completed with a grade of C minus or higher.

-Four additional courses representing at least two academic departments outside the student's major area of study.
+Five additional courses representing at least two academic departments outside the student's major area of study.
 Available courses that satisfy the minor requirement include: